mckayfenn/PCBuilderApp/README.md

 # PCBuilderApp
 A final project app for CS4530.
-Created by McKay Fenn and Neal Phelps
+Created by McKay Fenn and [Neal Phelps](https://github.com/nphelpsiv).

 All the functionality is working and it follows our original outline.
 We just need to continue updating the json file with the list of parts.